tmakesense/logical-fallacy/README.md

 https://github.com/hovancik/logical-fallacies-bot

 Is actually not detecting but describing logical fallacies on reddit.
 You type keyword sequence in comments and bot generates a post.

 ## Client Libraries

 Here we will publish client libraries

 Todo:

-  * Native App
+- IOS Native App
-  * Chart tool
+- Chart tool
-  * Random tool
+- Random tool